FenyoLab/EC_codeximaging/docs/README_celesta.md

 1. CELESTA inputs

-2. Instructions for running full workflow
+2. Instructions for full workflow

     a.
 Prepare inputs

     b.
 Run CELESTA pipeline (or individual steps)

     c.
-Summary of outputs for CELESTA pipeline

-    c.
 Prepare OMERO tables

     d.
 Upload to OMERO

-3. Details on individual steps
+3. Details on individual steps of CELESTA pipeline (and summary of outputs)

 4. Evaluating CELESTA performance